-8. Risk and title
+8. Risk and Title

 8.1 The Products will be at your risk from the time of delivery.

-9. Price and payment
+9. Price and Payment

 9.3 Prices are liable to change at any time, but changes will not affect orders in respect of which we have already sent you a Dispatch Confirmation.

-9.4 Our site contains a large number of Products and it is always possible that, despite our best efforts, some of the Products\services listed on our site may be incorrectly priced.
+9.4 Our site contains a large number of Products and it is always possible that, despite our best efforts, some of the Products/Services listed on our site may be incorrectly priced.
 We will normally verify prices as part of our dispatch procedures so that, where a Product’s correct price is less than our stated price, we will charge the lower amount when dispatching the Product to you.
 If a Product´s correct price is higher than the price stated on our site, we will normally, at our discretion, either contact you for instructions before dispatching the Product, or reject your order and notify you of such rejection.

-9.5 We are under no obligation to provide the Product\service to you at the incorrect (lower) price, even after we have sent you a Dispatch Confirmation, if the pricing error is obvious and unmistakeable and could have reasonably been recognised by you as a mis-pricing.
+9.5 We are under no obligation to provide the Product/Service to you at the incorrect (lower) price, even after we have sent you a Dispatch Confirmation, if the pricing error is obvious and unmistakeable and could have reasonably been recognised by you as a mispricing.

-9.7 We may charge the customer interest on any overdue invoices at the rate of 5% (five per cent) per annum above the base rate of Clydesdale Bank in force from time to time from the date the payment became due until actual payment is made (irrespective of whether the date of payment is before or after any judgement or award in respect of the same).
+9.7 We may charge the customer interest on any overdue invoices at the rate of 5% (five per cent) per annum above the base rate of Lloyds Bank in force from time to time from the date the payment became due until actual payment is made (irrespective of whether the date of payment is before or after any judgement or award in respect of the same).

 9.8 We may charge the customer a late payment fee on any overdue invoices at the rate of 5% of the value of the outstanding amount (irrespective of whether the date of payment is before or after any judgement or award in respect of the same).

-10. Our refunds policy
+10. Our Refunds Policy

 10.1 When you return a Product to us:

-10.1.1 Because you have cancelled the Contract between us within the seven-day cooling–off period (see clause 6.1 above), we will process the refund due to you as soon as possible and, in any case, within 30 days of the day you have given notice of your cancellation.
+10.1.1 Because you have cancelled the Contract between us within the 14-day cooling off period (see clause 6.1 above), we will process the refund due to you as soon as possible and, in any case, within 30 days of the day you have given notice of your cancellation.
 In this case, we will refund the price of the Product in full, including the cost of sending the item to you.
 However, you will be responsible for the cost of returning the item to us.

-10.1.2 for any reason (for instance, because you have notified us in accordance with paragraph 19 that you do not agree to any change in these terms and conditions or in any of our policies or the terms of the Licence Agreement, or because you claim that the Product is defective), we will examine the returned Product and in our discretion will notify you of your refund via e-mail within a reasonable period of time.
-We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via e-mail that you were entitled to a refund for the defective Product.
+10.1.2 For any reason (for instance, because you have notified us in accordance with paragraph 19 that you do not agree to any change in these Terms and Conditions or in any of our policies or the terms of the Licence Agreement, or because you claim that the Product is defective), we will examine the returned Product and in our discretion will notify you of your refund via email within a reasonable period of time.
+We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via email that you were entitled to a refund for the defective Product.
 Products returned by you because of a defect will be refunded in full, including a refund of the delivery charges for sending the item to you and the cost incurred by you in returning the item to us.

 10.2 We will usually refund any money received from you using the same method originally used by you to pay for your purchase.

-11. Our liability
+11. Our Liability

 11.1 We warrant to you that any product purchased from us through our site is of satisfactory quality and reasonably fit for all the purposes for which it is supplied.